TREK VISUAL BRAND LANGUAGE 2008

-TREK VISUAL BRAND LANGUAGE 2008-PRESENT: In 2007 I wanted to reinvent how our design group developed future brand-form language.
-The following image set depicts an evolving process of form development that has brought Treks family of product into one cohesive vision.
+In 2007 I wanted to reinvent how our design group developed future brand-form language.
+The following image set depicts an evolving process of form development that -at the time - brought Trek's family of product into one cohesive vision

 Show above, as it applies to the actual bike frames.